mongodb/docs-realm/source/includes/realm-database.rst

   of objects.

 - Objects are stored in columns.
 Each column contains data for a single property for multiple instances of a given object.
-Columns are just arrays of data, with values of size 1, 2, 4, 8, 16, 32, or 64 bits.
+Columns are arrays of data, with values of size 1, 2, 4, 8, 16, 32, or 64 bits.
+  Each column uses one value size, determined by the largest value.

 Since pointers refer to memory addresses, objects written to persistent files cannot store references as pointers.
 Instead, {+realm+} files